Connect to a cloud server

 Error during reconnection

 If you use SSH keys to connect, the SSH key is saved to the ~/.ssh/known_hosts file upon your first authorization on the server.
-If you reconnect, the error REMOTE HOST IDENTIFICATION HAS CHANGED may appear.
+When reconnecting, the following error may appear: REMOTE HOST IDENTIFICATION HAS CHANGED.

 -